-If you're looking for a cheap car insurance quote as a renter, consider Nationwide, offering an average six-month premium of $608.
+If you're looking for a cheap car insurance quote as a renter, consider USAA.
+If you don't qualify for USAA, start your search with GEICO, which offers an average six-month premium of $588 or $98 a month.
 Find out more about how to save on car insurance as a renter.

 |Company||Condo owner||% Savings|

-Nationwide is the cheapest company for auto insurance with a bundled condo insurance policy.
-On average, Nationwide charges $631 for a six-month car insurance policy with condo insurance bundled.
+Other than USAA, State Farm is the cheapest company for auto insurance with a bundled condo insurance policy.
+On average, State Farm charges $92 a month for a car insurance policy with condo insurance bundled.

 Homeowners pay the least for car insurance for several reasons.
-Homeowners are seen as more financially responsible less likely to file an auto insurance claim than are renters.
-If you're a homeowner looking to bundle your auto and home insurance policies, consider Nationwide.
+Homeowners are seen as more financially responsible and less likely to file an auto insurance claim than are renters.
+If you're a homeowner looking to bundle your auto and home insurance policies, consider USAA or State Farm.
 Learn more about car insurance for homeowners.

-Note: because of the complicated nature of homeowner’s, condo, and renter insurance, we were only able to gather quotes for auto insurance.
+Note: because of the complicated nature of homeowners, condo, and renters insurance, we were only able to gather quotes for auto insurance.

-Nationwide offers the cheapest average auto insurance bundle price.
-However, Nationwide doesn’t offer the greatest discount.
-In fact, they’re pretty middle of the pack in terms of bundling discounts.
-Companies like Farmers and Allstate, while not the cheapest overall premium, offer higher percentage savings when bundling home and auto insurance policies.
+With the exception of USAA, State Farm offers the cheapest average auto insurance bundle price.
+State Farm also offers a good amount of savings when bundling with your auto policy; it had the second-highest percentage of savings from the companies we surveyed.
+Companies like Farmers, while not the cheapest overall premium, offer higher percentage savings when bundling home and auto insurance policies.